skDooley/ARG_database_parser/Resistance_Class_Parsing/README.md

 ```

 ### Output
 The given output path and directory will be created if it does not exist.
 (**Warning:** this means that if you put a long path for the output and make a mistake in a subdirectory name, it WILL create a bunch of new directories without giving an error, so double-check your paths!)

-Within the output, the script will create a file for each antibiotic resistance gene class present in the input, and write each read to its corresponding class file.
+Within the output, the script will create a file for each antibiotic resistance gene class present in the input, and write each BLAST read to its corresponding class file.

 Additionally, it will also create directories for each of the databases used (MegaRes, Card, Int) and create files and subdirectories for those based on genes or ARG-class (this may or may not be useful, but is easy enough to ignore).